top of page

 The string instruments described below are currently available for loan.
 They have been entrusted to the SIF by private owners, violin dealers, and violin makers.

-We will gradually add instruments to this list in order to make 15-20 violins, violas and cellos available for the auditions in October 2025.
+More instruments will gradually be added to this list in order to have 15-20 violins, violas and cellos available for the auditions in November 2025.

 Violins